 I realized that it's the journey rather than the destination I have enjoyed and decided to share my joy with all enthusiasts by building this website in 2013.

-Obviously my efforts have not gone unnoticed and I have been offered to take care of the Glycine Heritage department by then Glycine CEO in 2014.
-Voluntarily committing to this assignment for 4 years it has helped me to become more beneficial to the community and distill all the data.
-Incorporating my archives with the hand written manufacture records the company has shared with me, has solved the whole puzzle.
-I can say now that we have covered each year of Glycine history and I am not shy to claim the credit for it.
+Obviously my research efforts have not gone unnoticed and I have been offered to take care of the Glycine Heritage department by then Glycine CEO in 2014.
+Voluntarily committing to this assignment since then has helped me to become more beneficial to the community and distill all the data.
+That year Glycine asked for help by sharing with me two handwritten books saying that they look like manufacture records but they can not make sense of it.
+Ownership changes through decades reflected also to the way of recording the manufacture and serial numbers and the books were reflecting the dynamic times from 1954 and onward.
+Spending a lot of time and effort on the registers while trying to read the different handwriting in French and German was a real joy.
+Cross referencing the registers with my serial numbers archives has solved the puzzle.
+It was pleasant to see the whole iceberg finally, rather than just the tip.
+I can say now that we have covered each year of Glycine history and I am not shy to claim credit for it.

-Meeting so many authentic hobby-mates in the forums has given me a perspective that people in this hobby are genuinely curious, and that's what drives us to explore.
-That's the core of the hobby independent from what you collect, it's the quest for answers - just like in life.
-I also had the chance to enlarge my network within other companies' heritage departments and archivists along with researchers which helps us digging in deeper with collective knowledge.
-Setting up a network beneficial to Glycine watch owners has been only completed once I have found skilled watchmakers around the globe for each continent with whom we were able to make hundreds of vintage Airman restoration projects.
-I am forever thankful to those craftsmen, especially James Sadileck from Nevada Watch Repair Center and Ronald Prins from Cohen, The Netherlands.
-Knowledge can not be obtained without efforts and network, I was lucky to connect with the right people, therefore I am thankful to Andre Stikkers who is the lead, in especially Glycine Airman.
+During this journey I met so many authentic people that I concluded that this hobby brings genuinely curious people together.
+That is also what drives us to explore.
+The core of the hobby, independent from what you collect, is the quest for answers - just like in life.
+I also had the chance to enlarge my network within other companies' heritage departments during this journey where archivists along with researchers help each other to dig in deeper with collective knowledge.
+Setting up a network beneficial to Glycine watch owners has been only completed once I have found skilled watchmakers around the globe for each continent with whom we were able to restore and service hundreds of vintage Glycine, in particular Airman watches.
+I am forever thankful to those craftsmen, especially James Sadilek from Nevada Watch Repair Center and Ronald Prins from Cohen, The Netherlands.
+Knowledge can not be obtained without efforts and network, I was lucky to connect with the right people, therefore I am thankful to Andre Stikkers who is the lead, especially in Glycine Airman.
 Also several hobby and forum mates I owe is Dennis Smith, Jerry 'Thudguy', along with the moderators of Watchuseek forum.

-Glycine Watches SA in Bienne had some unfortunate times causing the lack of information and archive; a flood destroyed their archives along with many ready to ship watches in 1941 and factory robbery in 1975.
+Glycine Watches SA in Bienne had some unfortunate times causing the lack of some decades manufacture records ( 1914 to 1953 ); a flood damaged their archives along with many ready to ship watches in 1941 and factory robbery in 1975 was another hit.
 Some limited data is and was available from the company regarding their older timepieces.
-This website is aiming to shed light on the lost history of Glycine and also give credit for the numerous inventions it has contributed to horlogerie by sticking to facts with proofs, not to be a company just with unreasonable claims like many others.
+This website is aiming to shed light on the lost history of Glycine and also give credit for the numerous inventions it has contributed to horlogerie.

 Glycintennial.com has the largest documented archives regarding Glycine and Eugene Meylan timepieces.
 Everything in this website is backed up with contemporary resources and documents.